Fiance Visa & Proposed Civil Partner Visa

 During their stay in the UK as a fiancé or proposed civil partner, an applicant will be unable to work.
 However, once the applicant has switched to the spouse and civil partnership category, they will have the right to work.

-How can an immigration solicitor help with a Fiancé(e) and Proposed Civil Partner visa application?
+How can a solicitor help with a fiance visa application?

-Proposed Civil Partner and Fiancé(e) visa applications: How our immigration solicitors can help
+Proposed civil partner and fiance visa applications: How our immigration solicitors can help

 If you require legal assistance or would just like to discuss your situation with one of our experts on a no-obligation basis, please contact us or complete our enquiry form below.